Songza: History

 On June 12, 2012, Songza was listed as the top free app on iTunes for the iPad and the number two free app for the iPhone.
 Concierge was released on Android on July 10, 2012, and for Android tablets on August 14, 2012.
 The app expanded to Canada on August 7, 2012, and became the number-one overall free app in Canada on August 13, 2012.
 Within the week of Microsoft's Build developer event in June 2013, Songza snuck in its official Windows 8 app.

 Songza launched in Canada on August 7, 2012, and reached the one million download mark after 70 days.

-Starting October 2013, Songza began inserting pop-up audio/video ads when initiating a playlist so it is no longer "audio-ad free".
+Starting October 2013, Songza began inserting pop-up audio/video ads when initiating a playlist, making it no longer "audio-ad free".
 Songza reported having 5.5 million regular users at the end of 2013.

 Songza was acquired by Google on July 1, 2014.
 No terms were disclosed but speculation put the price at somewhere between $15 million and $39 million.
 Both companies issued statements saying they were "thrilled" to be doing the deal.
 In October 2014, following the acquisition, the Google Play Music All Access service was updated to include functionality adapted from Songza's Concierge system.

 Songza was merged into Google Play Music on January 31, 2016, which itself was shut down on December 1, 2020.
-As of September 24, 2021, the Songza website is offline, and its former URL displays a redirect to YouTube Music, Google's current music streaming service.
+As of September 24, 2021, the Songza website is offline, and its former URL displays a redirect to YouTube Music, Google's (likewise defunct) music streaming service.